LegendaryPower/smartos-platform-upgrade/README.md

 smartos-platform-upgrade
 ========================

 A script to simplify upgrades of USB booted SmartOS installations.
-It using the SkyLime mirror with the [arekinath smartos-live](https://github.com/arekinath/smartos-live) image.
+It's using the SkyLime mirror with the [arekinath smartos-live](https://github.com/arekinath/smartos-live) image.

 Installation